 Digital Porsche Brand Academy

 Porsche employees will love this WebAR program that discusses Porsche’s colorful history.

-An award-winning idea developed by RPR’s WebAR Lead, Yoni Binstock, the Digital Porsche Brand Academy is the first-to-market training tool that uses augmented reality to provide Porsche employees an immersive experience learning about the company’s history and values.
+An award-winning idea from and developed by the Team of svarmony Technologies GmbH, the Digital Porsche Brand Academy is the first-to-market training tool that uses augmented reality to provide Porsche employees an immersive experience learning about the company’s history and values.
 The star of the WebAR experience is an animated avatar that serves as a tour guide for Porsche’s past, present, and future.
 Employees can explore realistically animated Porsche-locations, take a ride in a virtual Porsche, help assemble a car, and test Porsche knowledge via a quiz.
 The Digital Porsche Brand Academy is a great starter kit for employees to establish a relationship with the brand and align with the company’s plans.

 Toyota Car Configurator

 The Toyota project allows customers to visualize the latest Toyota features by viewing an interactive 3D model of the vehicle right from on your phone.
 Users can even tap on some of the model’s features to see how they perform in real life.
 The web AR feature also allows the user to view the car’s interior and turn the headlights on and off.

 With the interactive visualization, potential customers can view the car from the comfort of their phone and decide to buy the car without having to physically visit the Toyota showroom.
 With more people viewing the model, Toyota has an opportunity to boost sales even in new markets and seamlessly push out updates to their experiences when new vehicles or features are available.

 From the above web-based AR examples, it is clear that Web AR has a wide range of applications and can be customized to drive new value and opportunities for just about any customer-facing industry.
 Any business that seeks to establish its name and increase its dedicated following now and in the future should embrace this new technology, which only promises to get better with time.